 Your Facebook will become a cemetery.
 RIP your Facebook.

 Twitter will shut your account down due to inactivity and assume you were just a bot to begin with.

 You convert to Buddhism and pray to Buddha for help and guidance in this post-Internet world and imagine life as an Amish from now on.

 And then, just like that, you’re back to scrolling on Insta, and you realize you panicked for nothing.
 It was no big deal, just a slight glitch in the system.

 If you literally cannot survive for two minutes without being connected, it’s a definite sign that you’ve got it bad.

 You Sometimes Get Blurred Vision After Looking At A Screen

 Blurred vision can be really scary, but there are a few possible causes.
 But when someone is in the grip of digital addiction, they might deny the real cause of their symptoms:

-“No, I am so not addicted to the Internet!
+“No, I am so not addicted!
 I’ve probably got to change my phone.
 That’s all.”